-SEA Junction (or fully “Southeast Asia Junction”) aims to foster understanding and appreciation of Southeast Asia in all its realities and socio-cultural dimensions –from arts and craft to the economy and development– by enhancing public access to knowledge resources and by promoting exchanges among students, specialists and Southeast Asia lovers.
+SEA Junction (or fully “Southeast Asia Junction”) is the core activity of the Foundation for Southeast Asia Studies, a registered non-profit Thai foundation established in 2018.
+Our aim is to foster understanding and appreciation of Southeast Asia in all socio-cultural dimensions – from arts and crafts to the economy and development- by enhancing public access to knowledge resources and by promoting exchanges among students, specialists and Southeast Asia lovers.

-- Organize series of events on Southeast Asia and ASEAN processes, employing BACC facilities.
+- Organize series of events on Southeast Asia and ASEAN processes.

-- Collaborate with BACC and other relevant Thai, regional and international organizations in promoting knowledge of Southeast Asia and ASEAN through customized programs for a variety of audiences.
+- Collaborate with other relevant Thai, regional and international organizations in promoting knowledge of Southeast Asia and ASEAN

-SEA Junction provides an informal place of exchanges on Southeast East where people with interest in SEA arts, cultures and societies can meet, share information, consult available resources, and read related literature at their leisure.
+SEA Junction contributes to these objectives as a public venue and informal space on Southeast Asia where people with an interest in the region’s art, culture and societies can meet, share information, consult available resource, and read related literature at their leisure.

 Organization and Funding

 SEA-Junction builds on regional efforts to support cross-learning and exchanges in the Greater Mekong Sub-region and Southeast Asia.
 The founder of SEA-Junction, Rosalia Sciortino Sumaryono currently at Mahidol and Chulalongkorn Universities, was involved in many of those programs in her former role of Regional Director for Asia of the Rockefeller Foundation in Thailand and the International Development Research Centre in Singapore, Senior Adviser AusAID in Indonesia and Ford Foundation officer in Indonesia and the Philippines.